joakimremler/YRGO_docker/README.md

 That is why we need Dockerfiles.
 A Dockerfile is a instruction file that Docker uses to create a image with all of our new settings that we have added inside the Dockerfile and this is when it becomse really interesting.

+Before we start to create a new Dockerfile you should list all images that is pulled to your server.
+You can do this by running:

+    $ docker image ls

 So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact) and inside this image it should have a program called `htop`.
 By default the ubuntu image dosen't have this application.

 Create a file with nano called `Dockerfile`.